 - Interpret data

 Is this coffee smiling at me?
 Or am I delirious from lack of sleep?

-The AP Biology test doesn't include a set number of questions dealing with each topic area, but you should note that the exam is centered around four major themes (or "Big Ideas" as the College Board prefers to call them) that run throughout the course.
-Here's a list of these four themes followed by the topics that fall beneath each of them:
+The AP Biology test doesn't include a set number of questions that deal with each topic area, but you should note that the exam is centered around four major themes (or "Big Ideas," as the College Board calls them).
+Here's a list of these themes, followed by the topics that fall beneath each of them:

 - Natural selection

 - Mathematical modeling of populations

 Big Idea 2: Biological Systems Utilize Free Energy and Molecular Building Blocks to Grow, to Reproduce, and to Maintain Dynamic Homeostasis

 Topics that fall into this category include the following:

 - Cell structure